 D.2.4.1 Relevant changes in the assumptions for the calculation of technical reserves

-Throughout the year 2021, the calculation software SecProfitPlus was revised.
-The most important changes compared to the previous year in the calculation program SePP were:
+Throughout the year 2023, the calculation software SecProfitPlus was further developed as planned.
+In addition, the process of improving input data was continued.
+The following changes compared to the previous year should be mentioned in this context: